ssube/packit/notes.md

 - Examples should run on their own, as standalone Python scripts
 - Examples should be compatible with both OpenAI and Ollama
 - Examples should be < 100 lines of code
+- Examples should not need to import directly from `langchain*`